Robert-W/react-prerender/README.md

 #### Gotchas
 1. Currently only supporting React > `0.14.0`.
-2. Your components render functions cannot use any modules required via requirejs plugins, or cdn/empty modules that are not available at compile time.
-Modules that are not available in the project's src will trip up this script when it attempts to require your component unless you tell this plugin to remap those modules.
-However, if they are used in your render function then this will probably not work or will at best render undefined.
+2. Your components render functions cannot use any modules that are not local or are required via requirejs plugins.
+This script will need to reroute requires for any file that is not local to a file that is (to prevent module not found errors) If any of the modules that are remapped are used in your render function, it may cause errors.
+See [Remap](#remap).
 3. Common JS support coming soon.

 #### Examples
-Below is a full example using almost all of the available options.
-The project this configuration is for can be found under `samples/amd`
+Below is a full example using most of the available options.
+This configuration is for the project in `samples/amd`
 ```javascript
 var amdDir = path.join(__dirname, '../samples/amd');
 var target = path.join(amdDir, 'index.html');